Suppuration of the wound: causes and symptoms

-1) Constant pain in the wound that lasts a long time after the operation, sometimes up to several weeks and, often, is pulsating or shooting (normal pain after surgery rarely exceeds 2-4 days and corresponds to the natural inflammatory process that takes place in any wound).
+1) Constant pain in a wound that lasts a long time after surgery, sometimes up to several weeks and often has a pulsating or shooting character (normally, severe pain after surgery rarely exceeds 2-4 days and corresponds to the natural inflammatory process that occurs in any wound).

-3) Signs of inflammation in the wound, lasting more than 2-4 days.
-These include redness of the skin around the wound, swelling, increased local temperature in the wound (wound hot to the touch)
+3) Signs of inflammation in the wound, persisting for more than 2-4 days.
+These include redness of the skin around the wound, swelling, increase in local temperature in the wound (the wound is hot to the touch)

-4) Explicit signs of purulent process - when pus is released through the sutures of the wound or even after their removal.
+4) Obvious signs of a purulent process - when pus is released through the sutures of the wound or after their removal.

-These symptoms can never be evaluated separately.
+These symptoms can never be assessed separately.
 Only a comprehensive assessment of them allows accurate and timely diagnosis of this complication.

-It should be noted that suppuration of the wound is not so rare and occurs according to different data in 1-15% of all surgical interventions (on average, this figure is 5%).
+It should be noted that wound suppuration is not such a rare occurrence and arises according to various sources in 1-15% of cases of all surgical interventions (on average this figure is 5%).
 As a rule, the purulent process develops 3 days after the operation and reaches a maximum by the end of the first week.
-When the patient is in the hospital during the first week after the operation, the doctor most often easily recognizes it and takes appropriate actions.
-However, in some cases, for example, in deep purulent processes, weak immunity, severe concomitant diseases, festering can develop, as it were, imperceptibly at a later date.
+When the patient is in the hospital during the first week after the operation, the doctor most often easily recognizes him and takes the appropriate actions.
+However, in some cases, for example, with deep purulent processes, weak immunity, severe concomitant diseases, suppuration may develop, as it were, unnoticed and at a later date.

-Treatment of wound suppuration is usually reduced to opening the wound, either by removing the sutures in the early postoperative period, or by re-operative intervention in the already healed wound and evacuation of the purulent discharge and subsequent treatment of the wound with antiseptic solutions until it is completely healed.
-This is called primary surgical treatment of the wound
+Treatment of wound suppuration is usually reduced to opening a wound, either by removing the stitches in the early postoperative period, or by repeated surgery for an already healing wound and evacuation of purulent discharge with subsequent treatment of the wound with antiseptic solutions until it is fully healed.
+This is called primary surgical debridement.

-A purulent wound is characterized by the presence of pus, tissue necrosis, the development of microbes, edema of tissues, the absorption of toxins.
-The principles of treatment of purulent wounds are based on the teaching about the processes occurring in the wound during its healing, and the conditions that promote regeneration.
-Tasks of treatment: removal of pus and necrotic tissues; reduction of edema and exudation; control of microorganisms.
+Purulent wound is characterized by the presence of pus, tissue necrosis, the development of microbes, tissue swelling, absorption of toxins.
+The principles of treatment of purulent wounds are based on the study of the processes occurring in a wound during its healing and conditions conducive to regeneration.
+Tasks of treatment: removal of pus and necrotic tissues; reduction of edema and exudation; fight against microorganisms.

-Rana - mechanical damage to tissues with a violation of their integrity.
-It is proved that for the development of infection in the wound it is necessary to have 105-106 microbial bodies per 1 gram of tissue.
+Rana - mechanical damage to tissues in violation of their integrity.
+It has been proven that for the development of an infection in a wound, 105-106 microbial bodies are needed per gram of tissue.
 This is the so-called "critical" level of bacterial contamination.
-But the "critical" level may be low.
-It is now believed that any accidental wound is bacterially contaminated, or infected.
+But the "critical" level can be low.
+Currently, it is believed that every accidental wound is bacterially contaminated or infected.

-So our life is arranged, that from early childhood we have to face such a problem as wounds.
-This is natural, because it is almost impossible to avoid injuries.
-Naturally, our desire to get rid of these wounds as quickly as possible.
-In this connection, there is a need to talk in sufficient detail about how to deal with the problem of wounds, what preparations and ointments exist and what is recommended to use.
+This is how our life is arranged, that from early childhood we have to face such a problem as wounds.
+This is natural, because to avoid injuries is almost impossible.
+Naturally, our desire to get rid of these wounds as soon as possible.
+In this connection, there is a need to talk in sufficient detail about how to deal with the problem of wounds, what drugs and ointments exist and what is recommended to use.

-What is the first help with scratches, abrasions and wounds?
+What is the first aid for scratches, abrasions and wounds?

-Quite often children and adults damage soft tissues and break the integrity of the skin in the form of wounds, abrasions and scratches.
-Therefore, it is very important for every person to know what the first aid is in case of scratches, abrasions and wounds
+Quite often, children and adults damage soft tissue and violate the integrity of the skin in the form of wounds, abrasions and scratches.
+Therefore, it is very important for every person to know what the first aid is for scratches, abrasions and wounds.

-Probably, grazes and scratches are one of the most common skin lesions, which are completely harmless to life and pass almost “by themselves” (at least, so it seems at first glance).
-In this article, we will consider the issues of what is an abrasion, what are their features when arising on the legs, and also we will dwell on some aspects of the treatment.
+Probably, abrasions and scratches are one of the most common skin lesions, which are completely harmless to life and go away almost “by themselves” (at least, it seems so at first glance).
+In this article, we will look at questions about what abrasions are, what are their features when they are on their feet, and also focus on some points of treatment.

 Author: doctor Kuznetsov MA

-Our body is a complex biological system with a huge potential for self-healing, including healing of wounds.
-In this regard, the main task in the treatment of purulent wounds is to use medicinal preparations depending on the stage of the process.
+Our body is a complex biological system with a huge potential for self-healing, including wound healing.
+In this regard, the main task in the treatment of purulent wounds is to use drugs depending on the stage of the process.

-Of all the types of inflammation that occurs in the human body, purulent inflammation is rightfully considered one of the most difficult and potentially dangerous for both health and life.
-The severity of the course of any purulent process depends primarily on such factors as the location of the abscess, its prevalence, the state of the human body, its immunity, age, the presence of concomitant diseases and much more.
+Of all the types of inflammation that occurs in the human body, purulent inflammation is considered to be one of the most complex and potentially dangerous for both health and life.
+The severity of any purulent process depends primarily on such factors as the location of the abscess, its prevalence, the state of the human body, its immunity, age, the presence of concomitant diseases and much more.

 author: doctor Alafinov V.D.

-Purulent atheroma is an acute microbial inflammation of the contents of a sealed and stretched sebaceous cutaneous gland.
-Sebaceous glands are located in the thickness of the skin and closely adjacent to the hair follicles.
+Purulent atheroma is an acute microbial inflammation of the contents of a clogged and distended sebaceous skin gland.
+The sebaceous glands are located in the skin and closely adjoin the hair follicles.
 These glands produce fatty grease for hair and skin.
-When plugging the excretory ducts, cysts can be formed - pouches filled with a pulp-like sebaceous mass.
-In all places where hair grows and there are sebaceous glands, atheromas can form.
-Most often they appear in the area of the head, face, back, neck, genitals.
+When blockage of the excretory ducts can form cysts - sacs filled with mushy sebaceous mass.
+In all places where hair grows and there are sebaceous glands, atheroma can form.
+Most often they appear in the head, face, back, neck, genitals.